-Aetna will have the right and opportunity to have a physician or dentist of its choice examine any person who is requesting certification or benefits for new and ongoing claims.
-Multiple exams, evaluations, and functional capacity exams may be required during your disability for an ongoing claim.
-This will be done at all reasonable times while certification or a claim for benefits is pending or under review.
+Aetna will have the right and opportunity to examine and evaluate any person who is the basis of any claim at all reasonable times while a claim is pending or under review.
 This will be done at no cost to you.